Beat-to-Beat Fetal Heart Rate Analysis Using Portable Medical Device and Wavelet Transformation Technique: Analysis and validation of results

-The analysis and validation of this study is applied on a personal computer using Matlab R2020a on two datasets.
+The analysis and validation of this study is applied on a personal computer using Matlab R2020a on two set of experiments.
 Firstly, the public standard simulated fHS database \cite{cesarelli2012simulation} is used for algorithm implementation.
 This dataset contains 37 simulated fPCG signals.
-Each signal has a duration of 8 minutes, and the sampling frequency is 1KHz.
-In order to obtain the functionality of proposed algorithm, the analysis of beat-to-beat correlation and Bland-Altman plot \cite{giavarina2015understanding} is performed between obtained fHR and manually extracted fHR from reference (see figure \ref{fig:Bland-Altman} )
+Each signal has a duration of at least 8 minutes, and sampling frequency of 1 kHz.
+In order to evaluate the performance of our algorithm, the analysis of beat-to-beat correlation and Bland-Altman plot \cite{giavarina2015understanding} are performed between obtained fHR and extracted fHR from the reference data (baseline).

-Secondly, the algorithm is clinically validated using a real fHS dataset.
-For this purpose, a portable fetal Doppler device \cite{ContecMedicalCo} is used to save fHS signals.
-Simultaneously, a clinical device, Bionet model FC-1400 \cite{Bionet} is used for fetal monitoring.
-Final fHR reported by the clinical device is saved in image format.
-Using image processing techniques in MATLAB, clinical fHR graph is extracted from each image and a confidence interval of $\pm 7 bpm$ \cite{hayes2012accuracy} is shown on the same image.
-Finally, obtained fHR is depicted on the image to find the number of outliers (see figure \ref{fig:fHRComparison}).
-Figure \ref{fig:ComparisonWithArrows} shows another example in which outliers are depicted by red arrows.

-In this paper, each clinical signal has a different length.
-Therefore, in order to validate the proposed algorithm, normalized accuracy is calculated (eq.\ref{eq:NormalizedAccuracy}).